Jon Huntsman Fast Facts

 August 7, 2009 - Huntsman is confirmed by the US Senate as US ambassador to China.

-January 2011 - Delivers letter of resignation to President Barack Obama, stating his intention to step down as US Ambassador to China effective April 30, 2011.
+January 2011 - Delivers letter of resignation to President Barack Obama, stating his intention to step down as ambassador on April 30, 2011.

 June 21, 2011 - Announces candidacy for 2012 GOP nomination for president at Liberty State Park in Jersey City, New Jersey, the same place Ronald Reagan launched his campaign in 1980.